 We use cookies on this site to enhance your online experience.
 By continuing to use this site, you agree to accept cookies.

-The Territorial Stewardship Department (TSD) was established in 2015 as in-house technical expertise to support the eight Participating Bands in implementing the Highland Valley Copper (HVC) Participation Agreement.
 Our work is rooted in ensuring nłeʔképmx people have a say in decisions that matter for our people, in accordance with our values and knowledge.
-Together we will determine how to protect our culture, care for our lands, water, fish, and wildlife.
+Together we will determine how to protect our culture and care for our lands, water, fish, and wildlife.

-This work is supported by the Mining and Regulatory Engagement side of the TSD, which works to ensure all mineral resource activity upholds nłeʔképmx Right and Title, values, and interests.
-Since its inception, the TSD has developed a strong technical capacity, rooted in nłeʔképmx knowledge, values, and priorities, related to mining.
-The TSD supports the Participating Bands in making informed decisions relating to mineral resource activities in nłeʔképmx territory by clearly identifying, mitigating, and resolving potential impacts to nłeʔképmx rights, title, values and interests.
-This is to strengthen nłeʔképmx jurisdiction within the nłeʔképmx territory and bring the communities’ process to the foreground of any mining proponent’s priorities.
-The Participating Bands may use the services of the TSD, at their discretion, to support their decision-making.
-The Participating Bands retain their full, exclusive, decision-making authority with respect to mineral resource activities outside of the Highland Valley Copper Mine area.
+The Mining and Regulatory Engagement side of the TSD ensures all mineral resource activity upholds nłeʔképmx Rights and Title, values, and interests and implements the Cultural Heritage, Environmental and Regulatory aspects within the Participation Agreement between the eight participating Bands and Highland Valley Copper Mine (HVC).
+Since its inception, the TSD has developed a strong technical capacity, rooted in nłeʔképmx knowledge, values, priorities, related to mining.
+The TSD supports Participating Bands in making informed decisions relating to mineral resource activities in the nłeʔképmx territory by clearly identifying, mitigating, and resolving potential impacts to to nłeʔképmx rights, title, value, and interests.
+This is to strengthen nłeʔképmx jurisdiction within the nłeʔképmx territory and bring in the communities' process to the foreground of any decision-making authority with respect to mineral resource activities outside the Highland Valley Copper Mine area.

 Watch to learn more If you would like to learn more about the TSD and their ongoing projects, explore our informational videos!
 Watch More